A few years ago

 No blame here.

-Li et al could have extended their comparative search to Sinocalliopteryx, which was published in 2007, but the skull of Deinocheirus was not published until 2014, so they are not to blame for missing such possibilities.
-These things happen.
+Li et al could have extended their comparative search to Sinocalliopteryx, which was published in 2007.
+The LRT looks at a wide gamut of taxa.

 Li D, Norell MA, Gao K-Q, Smith ND and Makovicky PJ 2010.
 A longirostrine tyrannosauroid from the Early Cretaceous of China.
 Proceedings of the Royal Society B 277:183-190.